josesison1/alpha-first-repo/README.md

 ### Markdown Info in
 - Shortcut for opening the mark down preview in Atom: `cntrl + shift + m`
-- Shortcut for opening the markdown preview in VS Code: `shift + `
+- Shortcut for opening the markdown preview in VS Code: `shift + cmd + v`